RealityETH/reality-eth-monorepo/packages/contracts/README.md

 `$ REALITYETH=RealityETH-3.0 python test.py`

+These tests test the bytecode not the source code, so you need to compile before testing source code changes.

 ## Deployment

 You will need the private key of an account with funds to deploy on the relevant network.
 It should be in hex, beginning "0x", in a file called `mainnet.sec` or `rinkeby.sec` or the equivalent for the network you will deploy to.
+A different key should be used for each network to avoid clashing contract addresses.

 `$ mkdir packages/contracts/secrets`